 Timelines are highly dependent on the resources available.
 The table, below, is a very simple example based on using volunteers.
 The values are somewhat meaningless except that they show the general timelines required to meet the year-end migration deadline.
-At present, timelines depend ultimately on the capacity of SAC and WebCom.
+At present, timelines depend ultimately on the capacity of SAC and WebComehart, below, is a very simple example-based on using volunteers.
+The values are somewhat meaningless except that they show the general timelines required to meet the year migration deadline.
+These are very rough timelines as well because the ultimate capacity of SAC and WebCom, for example, vary depending on task.
 When the Executive Director (E.D.) begins, there will be more dedicated focus on successful implementation within these timelines.